 - Food processing – can you add value to your produce or sell to someone who can?
 Sausages, pies, ice cream, jams, juices, etc.

 - Who else is in the market place, what is the difference between your produce and theirs, and price differential?

 - Training – can you offer training, is any on offer already?

 - Education – what groups might like to visit?
 How much might you earn from this?

 - Farm visits – possible HLS funding for farm and educational visits from DEFRA

-- Care Farming – is there any skills or potential groups that might come to the farm for care rather than training ?
+- Care Farming – are there any skills or potential groups that might come to the farm for care rather than training ?
 Is there any funding for this activity?

 - What is already there / supplied in the area?

 - Volunteers – might any come to help out?

 - An income from multiple threads needs to be created for resilience.
 I often think of this as “plaiting an income”.